ebolduc37/id-tools/README.md

 #### `logoStyle`

-The `logoStyle` of an item corresponds to the production year of the item.
+The `logoStyle` of a garment corresponds to the production year of the garment.
 The production year is the integer between 1988 and the current year following "AD" printed on the right side of the care label.
 The lack of production year can take three (3) forms, i.e., `BLANK`, `UNREADABLE`, and `UNKNOWN`, that are grouped in the enum `NO_YEAR_PRINT_TYPES`, which is a static property of `InputCDG`.

 | Entry | Description |
 | :-: | --- |